Imagine losing a lead because you couldn’t follow up fast enough. That already happened to you?

 - Free plan for up to 500 contacts , you can launch a real drip without paying a cent.

-Let’s set up a “Lead magnet” sequence:
+That´s how you can set up a sequence:

 Pros: